algolia/magento/_src/m2-backend-issues.md

 If you need to update your extension, please refer to the [documentation](/magento/doc/m2/upgrade/)

-## Understand how your Magento configuration determines the number of created indices and the indexing of your data ##
+## Understand how your Magento configuration determines the number of created indices your indexing ##

 The first thing you need to do when installing the extension is to enter your credentials in the configuration.